-“Capacitance is the amount of charge that a capacitor can store per unit of voltage across its plates.”It is denoted by C.That is capacitance is a measure of a capacitor’s ability to store charge.The more charge per unit of voltage that a capacitor can store,the greater its capacitance,its formula is given as:
+“Capacitance is the ability to store an electric charge per unit of voltage across its plates of a capacitor .”It is denoted by C.That is capacitance is a measure of a capacitor’s ability to store charge.The more charge per unit of voltage that a capacitor can store,the greater its capacitance.

 Farad is the unit of capacitance.One Farad is the amount of capacitance when one coulomb of charge is stored with one volt across its plates.